ericeslinger/farshore/town.md

 ### Housing

+The Farshore expedition will start in tents, some large, some single-person.
+The tents are not a long-term solution (between material breakdown and leaks), permanent housing needs to be built before the winter.

 **Longhouse / Communal Building**: This is a basic dormitory that can house up to 40 people.
 Living here keeps the rain off, but there's little privacy.
 Medium foundation, 4 units wood, 16 units work.
 People housed in Communal housing for too long end up with low morale.

+**Apartments**: More privacy than a bunkhouse, but still rather dense living.
+Large foundation, 8 wood, 24 work.
+Houses 40 commoners.

-**Plain House**: Plain old house for a single family (5 people).
+**Plain House**: Plain old house for a family.
 Three rooms, fireplace, outhouse.
 Nothing special.
 Small foundation, 2 units wood, 10 unit work.
-Improves work ratio.
+Required for skilled workers (who will lose morale if they live in apartments).

 **Improved House**: This isn't a manor house, but it's pretty nice.
 Small foundation, 3 units wood, 15 units work.
 Can be an improvement on Plain House for 1 unit wood, 6 units work.
+Required for Specialists, who will lose morale if they live in lesser homes.

 ### Common Buildings
-**Town Hall**
+**Town Hall**: Center of town governance, must be built before any other organization can occur.

 **Warehouse**: Can convert up to 50 units of food from gathered food to preserved and stored.
 Large foundation, 9 wood, 12 work.

 **Market**: Area for many small stalls where people can sell wares.
 No foundation required.
 5 wood, 3 work.
 Reduces work ratio.
 Produces 1 unit of food per week.

+### Skilled Worker Buildings

+**Barracks**: Supports and houses 2 units of Town Guard.
+Helps town defense.
+Medium foundation, 5 wood, 1 stone, 6 work.

 **Tavern**: +2 morale.
 Large foundation, 8 units wood, 12 units work.
 5 food/week upkeep.

-### Skilled Worker Buildings

-**Barracks**: Supports 2 units of Town Guard.
-Helps town defense.
-Medium foundation, 5 wood, 1 stone, 6 work.
+Requires one unit of skilled labor to maintain.

 ### Specialist Buildings
 **NOTE**: Each specialist building requires an improved house for the specialist and their family to live in.

 **Blacksmith**: Prerequisite to other buildings. +1 efficiency to up to four units of construction work per day.
 Small foundation, 2 units wood, 10 units work.
+Upkeep: 1 metal per week.

 **Grain Mill**: Converts grain into flour.
 Requires water location. +1 morale to the town.
 Medium foundation, 3 wood, 1 stone, 10 work.
-Stone and 4 work can be skipped if the millstone is recovered from Farshore.

 **Baker**: Generates 1 unit of food per week. +1 morale.
 Requires grain mill.
 4 units wood, 8 units work.
-Small house

 **Fisherman**: Provides a fisherman with a boat and nets to work the river.
 Provides 1 unit of food per week.
 4 units wood, 10 work.